Trams in Kolkata: 1990–2005: Later developments and mass closures

 Since 1990, losses of Kolkata tram started increasing, and to overcome this, it was thought by government that the entire tram network will be gradually replaced by bus, and lands of depot and terminus will be sold to promoters for construction of high-rise buildings.
-Calcutta Tramways Company introduced the bus service on 4 November 1992 with a fleet of 40 buses.
+The Calcutta Tramways Company introduced the bus service on 4 November 1992 with a fleet of 40 buses.
 The Planetarium line was closed due to excuse of loss making.
 The terminus was converted to park, however tracks were still present until 2010, and masts are still present, now are being used by lamp posts.
 After two years, The Howrah Station terminus closed, converted to bus terminus and the tram tracks were removed on Rabindra Setu the following year, since the world's busiest ageing cantilever bridge was not strong enough for trams.
 The routes which terminated there were moved back to the Burrabazar (Howrah Bridge) terminus (formerly Burrabazar Junction).
-Tram tracks from Howrah Bridge terminus to Metcalf Hall was also closed due to excuse of road repair, and all routes which were served this section was now diverted via Rabindra Sarani.
-However, in this year a new terminus in Ultadanga opened near Railway Station.
+Tram tracks from Howrah Bridge terminus to Metcalfe Hall was also closed due to excuse of road repair, and all routes which were served this section was now diverted via Rabindra Sarani.
+However, in this year a new terminus in Bidhannagar opened near Railway Station.